Updated: 2 November 2020

 - Employer’s with 250 or more employees on 23 September 2020 will need to meet a Financial Impact Test to show they have been adversely affected by COVID-19 and a working employee test if they are to be the Job Support Scheme Open eligible.
 Guidance recommends no capital distributions be made whilst claiming grants under the Job Support Scheme;

 - A claim under the Job Support Scheme Open can be made only from the later of the date that the employee starts to work the reduced hours under the Job Support Scheme Open or the date when the working reduced hours is confirmed in writing.
 Employers will need to be aware of this given the imminent 1 November start date and the prospect that further guidance on what needs to be included in the written agreement is still to be issued;

 - Claims may be made monthly in arrears and cannot overlap.
 The claim system is due to open on 8 December 2020.
 We would expect the Job Retention Scheme mechanism to be adapted for this purpose, particularly as the last date for making a claim under the Job Retention Scheme is 30 November 2020; and

 - The amounts claimed under the Job Support Scheme Open and the Job Support Scheme Closed for an eligible employee differ slightly per the following table:

-Clearly the devil remains in the detail but employer’s will need to start thinking now how the the Job Support Scheme may be used and whether, if the the Job Support Scheme Open scheme is applicable, is it affordable given the underlying cost not to be met by the Government.
+Clearly the devil remains in the detail but employer’s will need to start thinking now how the the JSS may be used and whether, if the the Job Support Scheme Open scheme is applicable, is it affordable given the underlying cost not to be met by the Government.